Space Aliens Grill & Bar

 Space Aliens Grill & Bar is a small regional chain of outer space-themed restaurants in the U.S. states of North Dakota and Minnesota.
 There are currently three locations.
+One in Bismarck, ND, one in Fargo, ND, and one in Albertville, MN.
 The company was founded in 1997 and is currently based in Bismarck, North Dakota.

 History

 Space Aliens opened its first location in Bismarck, North Dakota in 1997.
 In 1999, a second location opened in Fargo, North Dakota.
 The owners then decided to turn the idea into a franchise.
 The first franchise opened in May 2003 in Waite Park, Minnesota, followed by a second in Albertville, Minnesota in 2006, and a third in Minot, North Dakota in 2006.
 The Minot location closed in 2012.
 A fourth franchise opened in Blaine, Minnesota in May 2007 but closed in October 2010.
 The newest location opened in January 2009 in Grand Forks, North Dakota, but closed in 2012.

 Space theme

 Space Aliens restaurants are characterized by futuristic-looking exteriors with a large domed ceiling in the center of the building, painted to show a view of outer space.
 Statues of aliens and other themed objects are displayed throughout the restaurant.
 Some restaurants also feature Galaxy Games, an arcade room.
 The bar area is called The Bar from Mars, with a party room called Area 51.